 - Complex models of social interaction make up the game engine, incorporating political and economic factors, ethnicity, religion, media and communications, and resource availability, among others.

 - Community - People Power is more than a game.
 It’s an opportunity to join a community of others who want to learn about civil resistance and nonviolent strategies.
 Users are encouraged to design their own scenarios and post them on the scenario page, available to the whole community.
 With this first edition, you are invited to participate in our 'Open Beta' phase of development.
 Play the game, then send us your comments, suggestions, and criticism.
 You will become part of the team, working to improve the game and make it more useful to more players.
 On our Forum, you can exchange ideas with other players and scenario writers.

 This game is recommended for players age 14 and older, and is currently available in English.
-We will release versions of the game and scenarios in Arabic, Farsi, Russian and Spanish in the next 6 months.
+We plan to release versions of the game in Arabic, Russian, and Spanish by the end of 2014.